ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Nils 10 the 8th child of the village leader, although only 5 remain.
 Jakob 9, dies, A small boy, shy and ungifted.

-Effie Level 10, Fighter/Paladin points: 2
+Effi Level 10, Fighter/Paladin points: 2

 Fighter
 1 Charge, Moves quickly in a straight line (1)